Regenerating Place: Whole-Systems Design and Planning with Joel Glanzberg

 Facilitator: Joel Glanzberg (with support from VEG’s Dan Palmer)

 Cost: $160 full price per person.
 If booking as part of a couple or group is special price of $130 per person regardless of when you book.

 Venue: VEG Warehouse, 1a Fallon St Brunswick

 Food: Bring your own lunch (or are plenty of nearby cafes) and we’ll provide morning and afternoon teas (though if you are after good coffee then best take a 1m walk also :-)).

 In this workshop, we will dive deep into living, regenerative design processes, learning how we can understand the unique identity of any system.
 Working in this way awakens a deep and caring sense of place that transforms how we see humans as partners in the ongoing evolution of living systems.
 Together we can improve the quality of life for all species as we co-create a vision for our built and natural landscapes and our communities by embracing the health of the whole, not just the pieces.
-As part of this day Joel will share examples of his work as a principal of Regenesis Group.
+There will be some physical exercises to help integrate and embody these understandings so please dress comfortably.
+As part of this day Joel will also share examples of his work as a principal of Regenesis Group.

 Hear Joel and Dan in conversation in this Making Permaculture Stronger podcast episode.

 A principal of Regenesis Group, Joel contributes over 25 years of experience as an applied naturalist to land and community development projects throughout the United States.
 An active author and educator in the fields of permaculture and ecological design, Joel is skilled in cross-cultural communication and teaching.
 He has taught throughout the United States as well as in Africa and South America, and worked with a variety of Native American tribes and communities.
 His diverse client base includes communities, colleges and universities, government agencies, and private developers.
 Learn more about Joel’s work at his website Pattern Mind.